fanzhangio/go-annotation/README.md

 ### Allowed annotation symbols
 - **Colon**
-  - Colon `:` is the 1st level delimiter (to annotaion) only for separate tokens.
+  - Colon `:` is the 1st level delimiter (to annotation) only for separate tokens.
 Tokens on the different sides of colon should refer to different
 - **Comma**
-  - Comma `,` is the 2nd level delimiter (to annotaion) for slpitting key-value pairs in **key-value elements** which is normally the last token in annotaion. e.g. `+kubebuilder:printcolumn:name=<name>,type=<type>,description=<desc>,JSONPath:<.spec.Name>,priority=<int32>,format=<format>` It works within token which is the 2nd levle of annotaion, so it is called "2nd level delimiter"
+  - Comma `,` is the 2nd level delimiter (to annotation) for slpitting key-value pairs in **key-value elements** which is normally the last token in annotation. e.g. `+kubebuilder:printcolumn:name=<name>,type=<type>,description=<desc>,JSONPath:<.spec.Name>,priority=<int32>,format=<format>` It works within token which is the 2nd levle of annotation, so it is called "2nd level delimiter"
 - **Equals sign**
-  - Equals sign `=` is the 3rd level delimiter (to annotaion) for identify key and value.
+  - Equals sign `=` is the 3rd level delimiter (to annotation) for identify key and value.
 Since the `key=value` parts are splitted from single token (2nd level), its inner delimiter `=` works for next level (3rd level)
 - **Pipe sign or Vertical bar**
   - Pip sign `|` is the 4th level delimiter, which works inside `key=value` part (3rd level) indicating key and value.

-Examples of annotaion signs:
+Examples of annotation signs:
 `// +kubebuilder:webhook:serveroption:port=7890,cert-dir=/tmp/test-cert,service=test-system|webhook-service,selector=app|webhook-server,secret=test-system|webhook-secret,mutating-webhook-config-name=test-mutating-webhook-cfg,validating-webhook-config-name=test-validating-webhook-cfg`

 ## Packages Illustration
-This repo takes `controller-tool` as example to illustrate how to develop and use `annotaion-based pattern`
+This repo takes `controller-tool` as example to illustrate how to develop and use `annotation-based pattern`
 For demo, two headers (`kubebuilder` and `genclient`) and a couple of modules are registered in default annotation.
 `webhook` and `rbac` reside in `./pkg/webhook` and `./pkg/rbac` separately. `CRD` and `code-gen` parser and moduels are in `./pkg/codegen/parse`